Belle Gunness wanted the American Dream. She eventually found it through insurance fraud and killing husbands, children, and anyone in her way.

 Then according to Jack Rosewood, author of Belle Gunness: The True Story of The Slaying Mother: Historical Serial Killers and Murderers, she would dismember the bodies and either feed them to her pigs or bury them in the hog pen.

 On the morning of April 28, 1908, her farmhouse burned to the ground where town authorities found the bodies of Belle’s three children: Lucy and Myrtle Sorenson, and Philip Gunness.
-They also found the corpse of a headless woman thought to be Belle Gunness.
+In the basement, they also found the corpse of a headless woman thought to be Belle Gunness.

 Yet, there is one case which suggests that Gunness did indeed fake her death.
 In 1931, a woman named Esther Carlson died in Los Angeles while awaiting trial for poisoning a man.